IT008-2025-Nhom20/ImageAutomate/docs/blocks/ConvertBlock.md

 # Convert Block

 ## Description
-Prepares images for format conversion by setting target format metadata.
-The actual encoding is performed by `SaveBlock` using the metadata instructions.
-Supports configurable encoder options for each target format.
+The Convert Block prepares images for format conversion by setting target format metadata.
+The actual encoding is performed by `SaveBlock` using these metadata instructions.
+It supports configurable encoder options for each target format.

----

 ## Configuration Parameters

-### TargetFormat
+### `TargetFormat`
-Specifies desired output format.
+Specifies the desired output format.
+Supported values include:
-Selection is provided via a dropdown list.
-Supported values:
 - Bmp
 - Gif
 - Jpeg